If you’re on a low income you might be entitled to extra benefits and entitlements. Find out more about what’s available.

 Home and housing support

-If you’re receiving certain income-related benefits and you’re struggling to keep up with the interest on your mortgage, you might be able to get extra money as part of your benefits.
+If you’re receiving certain income-related benefits and you’re struggling to keep up with the interest on your mortgage, you might be able apply for Support for Mortgage Interest.

-Payments are made directly to your lender 39 weeks after you first apply for this benefit so you should claim as soon as you can.
+Payments are made directly to your lender 39 weeks after you first apply for this benefit (unless you’re getting Pension Credit, in which case you can get help immediately) so you should claim as soon as you can.

 If you’re on income-based Jobseeker’s Allowance, you can only get SMI for up to two years.